 Frozen Lemon Dessert Recipe

-A light meal that was punctuated by an exclamation mark with these impressive little frozen lemon desserts.
+A light meal that was punctuated by an exclamation mark with these impressive little lemon cups.

 Frozen lemon cream served in a hollowed out frozen lemon half will definitely get ones attention.
 Linda called them Lemon Snowballs, I call them lemon lushes, because it they are simply luscious.